Jamiewarb/ParallelCwk2/README.md

 Excluding a flag will use the default value.

 ####Value Sets
-By default, the program reads from a text file, as generating numbers makes testing more obtuse.
+By default, the program reads from the text file at Values/values.txt, as generating numbers makes testing more obtuse.
 Capability to run with generated numbers is, however, provided through -g 1.

 The program will read doubles from a file until enough have been read.